widrapp/documentation/README.md

 * `get activity` : get the current user's activity
 * `get timelines` : get the current user's timelines (the list of users and commands in the 'following' list)

-Note that all commands above (except like, unlike, later, unalter, aside and unaside) can be applied on another user by prefixing them by `@username`.
+Note that all commands above (except like, unlike, later, unlater, aside and unaside) can be applied on another user by prefixing them by `@username`.
 If the user has restricted access an Unauthorized resource may be returned though.

 ### System commands